cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 # Introduction to CosmJS

 **Distributed applications (dApps)** are _software applications that run on distributed networks_.
 Blockchains provide persistent data, or the state, as well as persistent processes and logic.
 The Cosmos SDK helps developers create such applications.
-A user interface will be important in most cases.
-Server interactions are important in many cases.
+A user interface is important in most cases, and server interactions are important in many cases.
 This is where [CosmJS](https://github.com/cosmos/CosmJS) comes in handy.

 As the name suggests, CosmJS is a Typescript/JavaScript library.
 It helps developers integrate frontend user interfaces and backend servers with Cosmos blockchains that implement distributed applications.
 To many users, the "dApp" **is** the user interface, even though it is often delivered to the browser in a centralized, traditional way - relying on the DNS infrastructure and centralized web servers.